1

 How much do pharmacy scheduler jobs pay per hour?

-As of Jul 16, 2026, the average hourly pay for pharmacy scheduler in the United States is $17.31, according to ZipRecruiter salary data.
+As of Aug 20, 2026, the average hourly pay for pharmacy scheduler in the United States is $17.31, according to ZipRecruiter salary data.
 Most workers in this role earn between $16.83 and $17.79 per hour, depending on experience, location, and employer.

-How much does a pharmacy scheduler make?
+What does a pharmacy scheduler do?

-How does a Pharmacy Scheduler typically collaborate with pharmacists and technicians to ensure efficient workflow?
+How does a pharmacy scheduler typically collaborate with pharmacists and technicians to ensure efficient workflow?

 A Pharmacy Scheduler works closely with pharmacists and pharmacy technicians to create and maintain staff schedules that align with both operational needs and individual availability.
 This role often requires daily communication to accommodate shift changes, unexpected absences, or peak demand periods.
 By proactively coordinating with team members and understanding pharmacy workflow, the scheduler helps minimize understaffing, reduces overtime, and ensures that high-quality patient care is maintained.
 Effective collaboration and flexibility are key to balancing workload and maintaining a positive work environment.